Italy 101: To Enjoy Italy on a Budget, Go Local

 While the tourist office is eager to book you a room, use its room-finding service only as a last resort.
 They’re unable to give hard opinions on the relative value of one place over another.
 And since they take a cut, you’ll end up paying more even though your host will earn less.
-Instead, use a good guidebook (I'm partial to mine) to help you find lodging that's central, friendly, clean, and affordable.
+Instead, use a good guidebook (I'm partial to my Italy Guidebook) to help you find lodging that's central, friendly, clean, and affordable.

 By Car or Train?

 Considering the craziness of driving in Italian cities and the affordability of Italy’s trains and buses, I’d tour most of Italy by public transportation.
 City-tocity travel is faster, easier, and cheaper by train than by car.
 Trains give you the convenience and economy of doing long stretches overnight.
 By train, I arrive relaxed and well-rested—not so by car.
 For schedules consult the train schedules (orario ferroviaro) sold cheap at local newsstands, but be warned that rail strikes are common.
 Strikes generally last a day, and train employees will simply say, “Sciopero” (strike).
 In actuality, sporadic trains, following no particular schedule, lumber down the tracks during most strikes. (editor's note: The Man in Seat 61 offers advice and links for Italian train travel).